 Compact bone is the solid, hard outside part of the bone.
 It looks like ivory and is extremely strong.
 Holes and channels run through it, carrying blood vessels and nerves.

-Cancellous (KAN-suh-lus) bone, which looks like a sponge, is inside compact bone.
-It is made up of a mesh-like network of tiny pieces of bone called trabeculae (truh-BEH-kyoo-lee).
+Cancellous (pronounced: KAN-suh-lus) bone, which looks like a sponge, is inside compact bone.
+It is made up of a mesh-like network of tiny pieces of bone called trabeculae (pronounced: truh-BEH-kyoo-lee).
 This is where bone marrow is found.

 In this soft bone is where most of the body's blood cells are made.
 The bone marrow contains stem cells, which produce the body's red blood cells and platelets, and some types of white blood cells.
 Red blood cells carry oxygen to the body's tissues, and platelets help with blood clotting when someone has a cut or wound.
 White blood cells help the body fight infection.